 There were many baseball card types during the pre-war era with a special emphasis on tobacco and candy issues.
 Gum cards didn't really become commonplace until Goudey brought them to the forefront in the 1930s.
 Below are several types that stand out above others.

 T-Cards, or tobacco cards, have the reputation of containing some of the industry’s most valued baseball cards.
-T-Cards include a wide variety of baseball card sets made prior to World War I. They include Old Judge, T206, T201 Mecca Double Folders, Hassan Triple Folders, T205, T200 Fatima Cigarettes and others.
+T-Cards include a wide variety of baseball card sets made prior to World War I. They include Old Judge, T206, T201 Mecca Double Folders, Hassan Triple Folders, T205, T200 Fatima team cards (which feature greats of the day in team photos) and others.
 They were used as inserts into packs of cigarettes and chewing tobacco, a much more popular product during the first half of the last century.